Big-Bear07/workspaceJan/README.md

-# workspaceCSC
+# workspaceJan
-Folder for CSC 151 assignments and work.
+Folder for CSC 151 January assignments and work.